HedgeComp/OttoPilot-PreFlight/README.md

 Installation
 ------------
-1. Download the ZIP of this repository and extract the `PreFlight` folder to `C:\HyperPilot` so your structure looks like:
+1. Download the ZIP of this repository and extract the `PreFlight` folder to your `HyperPilot` directory so your structure looks like:

 ```
 C:\HyperPilot\PreFlight\Staging\preflight.ps1